CRESYM/colib0.github.io/pages/models/generations/SM1/index.md

 The model can be solved by performing some additional assumptions and transformations.
 Here some submodels that have arised from different works are listed, with its particularities:

-- GENSAL/GENROU without saturation: This model is described in Sauer and Pai formulation [[6]](#6), and is valid for both round-rotor and salient-poles synchronous machine.
+- **GENSAL/GENROU without saturation**: This model is described in Sauer and Pai formulation [[6]](#6), and is valid for both round-rotor and salient-poles synchronous machine.

-- GENROU with saturation: This model is an extension of the previous one, considering the saturation of the magnetic circuit.
+- **GENROU with saturation**: This model is an extension of the previous one, considering the saturation of the magnetic circuit.

-- GENSAL with saturtion: Same as the previous model, but in this case it is treated slightly different due to the saturation occuring onnly in the salient-poles axis only, while the previous model considers saturation along both *d* and *q* axis.
+- **GENSAL with saturation**: Same as the previous model, but in this case it is treated slightly different due to the saturation occuring only in the salient-poles axis only, while the previous model considers saturation along both *d* and *q* axis.

-- GENTPF/GENTPJ: It models the saturation in a different way, including the saturation in the network interface equations, something that the GENSAL/GENROU models do not consider, and it reflects better the saturation effects in the whole machine.
+- **GENTPF/GENTPJ**: It models the saturation in a different way, including the saturation in the network interface equations, something that the GENSAL/GENROU models do not consider, and it reflects better the saturation effects in the whole machine.

+Details can be found here:

 {% include subfolderNav.html %}